tdbeattie/tech-exercise/docs/slides/content/tech-exercise-ii.md

-#### 🧑‍🏫 Learning Outcomes 🧑‍💻
-As a learner, I can perform the following tasks by the end of this exercise:
-* Manage Application Configs via git
-* Automatically build / bake / deploy software by using Jenkins or Tekton
-* Store secrets used by my pipeline securely in git

 ##### The Big Picture <!-- .element: class="title-bottom-left" -->
 <!-- .slide: data-background-size="contain" data-background-image="https://rht-labs.com/tech-exercise/2-attack-of-the-pipelines/images/big-picture-first-pipeline.jpg", class="white-style" -->

-## Exercise Instructions

-_By separating CI from CD, we will first deploy Pet Battle and its supporting infra (Keycloak) from Git by using ArgoCD's App of Apps pattern._

-_With this in place, we will create two pipelines, one for the front end and one for the API._

-_The front end (AngularJS) will use Jenkins and the back end (Quarkus with MongoDB) will use Tekton._

 ### 🐙 App of Apps 🐙 <!-- .element: class="title-bottom-left" -->
 <!-- .slide: data-background-size="contain" data-background-image="https://rht-labs.com/tech-exercise/2-attack-of-the-pipelines/images/test-pet-battle-apps.png", class="black-style" data-background-opacity="1"	 -->

-### 💥 Mob to Learn 💥
-* Ensure that you have completed at least the [Extend the UJ](https://rht-labs.com/tech-exercise/#/1-the-manual-menace/4-extend-uj?id=extend-uj-with-a-another-tool-eg-nexus) exercise from Lab 1.
-* Continue to Mob for the first two parts of this exercise.
-  * Sealed Secrets - adding secrets that are used by the pipeline with GitOps
-  * Application of Applications - setting up the config repo with which the pipeline will integrate.

-### 💥 Pair to build 💥
-Split into 2 groups within your team for [The Pipelines](https://rht-labs.com/tech-exercise/#/2-attack-of-the-pipelines/3-the-pipelines) section.

-* 🐈‍⬛ Jenkins Group 🐈‍⬛	will automate the front end components of Pet Battle.
-* 🐅 Tekton Group 🐅 will automate the back end components of the Pet Battle API.

-Choose your own adventure, but both groups must be successful to finish the exercise!